aldertzomer/wrangling-genomics/_episodes/02-quality-control.md

 So the easiest way to look at these webpage summary reports will be to transfer them to our local computers (i.e. your laptop).

-Use the webbrowser to select the files and download these from the File menu.
-Download the zip archive and unpack these.
+Use winscp, filezilla or sftp (commandline) to transfer these files from the server to your local computer.
+Get the zip archive and unpack these.
 Now we can go to our new directory and open the 6 HTML files.

 Depending on your system, you should be able to select and open them all at once via a right click menu